ficsean/Quest/README.md

 1. User Story: Creating a Task (Read-Write-Update)

 - As a user, I want to create new tasks with a title, description, and due date So that I can organize and track my tasks efficiently.
+- - add delete

-2. User Story: Setting Task Priorities (Update-Delete)
+2. ~~User Story: Setting Task Priorities (Update-Delete)~~

-- As a user, I want to assign priority levels (e.g., Low, Medium, High) to tasks So that I can focus on the most important tasks first.
+- ~~As a user, I want to assign priority levels (e.g., Low, Medium, High) to tasks So that I can focus on the most important tasks first.~~
+   - - implement a search feature

 3. User Story: Organizing Tasks into Categories (Sorting)